oreqizer/c-notes/09preprocessor.md

 #endif
 ```

 This is useful for not defining the same constant or including the same file multiple times.
-There are also `#ifdef` and `#ifndef` lines for checking if a name has been defined before:
+There are also `#ifdef` and `#ifndef` directives for checking if a name has been defined before:

 ```c
 #ifndef HDR